karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 If the layout of the `GameMemory` struct changes and a reload occurs, then the code in the game DLL might end up using the wrong memory for the wrong thing.
 This can lead to weird behavior or in worst case a crash.
 In the case of weird behavior you'll probably notice it, so then you can just issue a full reset (as described in the previous section).

 However, you cannot avoid all crashes.
 One trick you can do is to compare the size of the `GameMemory` struct before and after the reload.
-If that sizes have changed then you could issue a full reset, just as a precaution.
+If those sizes differ then you could issue a full reset, just as a precaution.
 In order to know the size of the `GameMemory` you could add a procedure to the game API that simply returns `size_of(GameMemory)`.
-Note that if `GameMemory` contains a pointer to a some dynamically allocated struct, then this will not help.
+Note that if `GameMemory` contains a pointer to a some dynamically allocated struct, then this will not help for when that struct's layout changes.

 Another idea that could help is to stop compiling the game DLL externally.
 Instead you could have two hotkeys in your game: One that issues a recompile by invoking the Odin compiler and then follow it up by hot reloading the DLL.
 The other hotkey could also do the compile but do a full reset instead of a hot reload.
 This way you could press the full reset button when you know you've changed struct layouts (also it feels pretty funky to make your game compile and reload itself).